MyPost/component-clinic/README.md

 test well-being.
 A falsy response will indicate that the patient is sick.

-The interval of diagnosis repetition is provided as an option to 'attend as :checkup-interval.
+The interval of diagnosis repetition is provided as an option to 'attend! as :checkup-interval.
 If this option is missing, then the same key of your patient will be used.
 Finally, if that key is missing too, then the interval will default to 10 seconds.
 Intervals are indicated either with milliseconds,